 If you brush your teeth twice a day, every single day (and we hope you do), you'll definitely run out of toothpaste every couple of months tops.
 No one likes it when it's over, especially when you have no backup option in place.
 That's why we built this simple calculator to help you estimate the durability of your toothpaste.
 To get your result, you'll need to insert the following values:

-- People in the household - how many people you share your toothpaste with.
+- People in the household - How many people do you share your toothpaste with?

-- Toothpaste price - how much will a single tube of toothpaste cost you.
+- Toothpaste price - How much does a single tube of toothpaste cost you?

 That's it.
 The tool will instantly tell you how long the toothpaste will last, given the values you entered.
 Treat it as an approximate value, of course, but it should give you some general idea about the durability or the toothpaste and its cost.